 Find a Top Rated Lawyer

 Education: J.D., University of Louisville Law School,Louisville, Kentucky, 1976.
 State prosecutor 1977-1979.
 Entered into private practice concentrating on criminal law defense in state and federal courts, from DUI to death penalty jury trials.
 Nationally : Martindale-Hubbell AV RATING, 1984.
-Bar Register of Preeminent Lawyers, (..." just 5% of all law firms in America..." are selected to be included in this annual publication.)1990.
+Bar Register of Preeminent Lawyers, (..." just 5% of all law firms in America..." are selected to be included in this annual publication)since 1990.
 Speaker: criminal law, procedure and professional responsibility.
 2005 Kentucky Association of Criminal Defense Lawyers Haddad Award: "Old school in the best sense -- a fearless advocate for his clients who always places their interests first and never wavers in their defense no matter the odds."
 Recognized for his "complete knowledge of the law, keen sense of strategy, effective negotiating skills, thorough and exhaustive trial preparation, excellent trial skills and unique style and persuasive way with juries."
-Selected as a TOP LAWYER in 2008, 2009, 2010, 2011, 2012, 2013 and 2014 in The Louisville Magazine, Louisville, KY in the CRIMINAL LAW, DUI/DWI, CONSTITUTIONAL LAW sections; Selected to be included in KENTUCKY SUPERLAWYERS publication 2008 [only 22/15,000 lawyers selected statewide in the area of CRIMINAL DEFENSE] and again in2009, 2010, 2011, 2012, 2013 & 2014 in the area of CRIMINAL LAW from over 17,000 member attorneys with the Kentucky Bar Association.
-2008-2009-2010-2011-2012-2013 & 2014 KENTUCKY SUPER LAWYERS featured in the KENTUCKY MONTHLY magazine in August 2008-09-10-11-12 editions.
-Notified on 9-1-2011 of selection for inclusion in the 2012 edition of The Best Lawyers In America in the area of CRIMINAL DEFENSE: Non-White Collar; selected again in 2013 & 2014.
+Selected as a TOP LAWYER in 2008-2015 in The Louisville Magazine, Louisville, KY in the CRIMINAL LAW, DUI/DWI, CONSTITUTIONAL LAW sections; Selected to be included in KENTUCKY SUPERLAWYERS publication 2008 [only 22/15,000 lawyers selected statewide in the area of CRIMINAL DEFENSE] and again 2009-2015 in the area of CRIMINAL LAW from over 17,000 member attorneys with the Kentucky Bar Association.
+KENTUCKY SUPER LAWYERS featured in the KENTUCKY MONTHLY magazine in August 2008-2014 editions.
+Notified on 9-1-2011 of selection for inclusion in the 2012 edition of The Best Lawyers In America in the area of CRIMINAL DEFENSE: Non-White Collar; selected again in 2013-2015.

 Selected for inclusion in the PREMIER EDITION KENTUCKY'S BEST LAWYERS MAGAZINE 2011.
 To be printed February 25,2011.
 Attorney Frank Mascagni selected for the cover and an article on one of his exceptional cases to be featured in the magazine.
 Magazine to be inserted in The Louisville Courier-Journal, The Lexington Herald-Leader and The Wall Street Journal, Kentucky subscribers; and other legal subscribers of publications of ALM: Corporate Counsel Magazine, The American Lawyer.
 The National Law Journal and on LAW.COM.
 Selected again in 2013.